 Critically Engaged Climate Education (CECE) is an international hub of educators, students, and organizers who seek to catalyze socially and ecologically accountable approaches to climate education.

 This kind of climate solutionism is often driven by concern that people will succumb to climate doomism, a fatalistic sense that it is too late to stop climate catastrophe.
-But while climate education that is grounded in solutionism may be well-intended, it does not align with current realities and thus, does not adequately prepare young people to hold the full weight and complexities of the wicked problems we face.
+But while climate education that is grounded in solutionism may be well-intended, it does not align with current realities and thus, does not adequately prepare young people to hold the full weight and complexities of the wicked problems we face, and that they are already feeling.

 Critically Engaged Climate Education seeks to go beyond the possibilities offered by either climate solutionism or climate doomism.
-It supports people to develop the stamina and the intellectual, affective, and relational capacities that could enable them to confront the difficult realities of climate change and biodiversity loss, and to keep moving and learning with and through these difficulties rather than feeling overwhelmed, immobilized, or seeking quick fixes.
+It supports people to develop the stamina and the intellectual, affective, and relational capacities that could enable them to confront the difficult realities of the climate and nature emergency, and to keep moving and learning with and through these difficulties rather than feeling overwhelmed, immobilized, or seeking quick fixes.

-CECE supports approaches to climate education that are critically-informed, multi-voiced, complexity-based, and socially and ecologically accountable.
+CECE promotes and supports approaches to climate education that are critically-informed, complexity-grounded, contextually-relevant, socially and ecologically accountable and inquiry-based.
 We elaborate on these four guiding principles below:

 - Trace the socio-historical root causes and drivers of climate change and biodiversity loss, particularly 3Cs: colonialism, capitalism, and consumption.